pencil-js/spritesheet/readme.md

 Each frames gives data about itself:
  - `frame` - The `x`, `y` position on the whole image and `w`, `h` for the size
- - `rotated` - Tell is the sprite have been rotated
+ - `rotated` - Tell is the sprite have been rotated (not yet supported)
  - `trimmed` - Tell is the sprite have been cropped
  - `spriteSourceSize` - The relative `x`, `y` position and `w`, `h` size
  - `sourceSize` - The original `w`, `h` size